hyperledger/indy-hipe/text/0162-frozen-ledgers/README.md

 ## Motivation
 [motivation]: #motivation

 Indy Plenum can be extended through the use of [ledger plugins](https://github.com/hyperledger/indy-plenum/blob/master/docs/source/plugins.md).
 Ledger plugins can introduce new transaction types that are either stored on existing ledgers, or on new ledgers created by the plugins.
 The [Sovrin Network](http://sovrin.org) used this capability to develop a [token plugin for Indy](https://github.com/sovrin-foundation/token-plugin) that stored fee and value transfer transactions on a token ledger.
-After experimenting with the plugin, [they decided to remove it](https://github.com/sovrin-foundation/sovrin-sip/tree/master/text/5005-token-removal/README.md).
+After experimenting with the plugin, [a plan was made to remove it](https://github.com/sovrin-foundation/sovrin-sip/tree/master/text/5005-token-removal/README.md).

-Removing the plugin has three important consequences:
+Removing the Sovrin token plugin has three important consequences:
 * The data stored on the custom ledger created by the plugin will be deleted.
 * The audit ledger will no longer be able to obtain the root hash of any custom ledgers from the plugin.
 * Any authorization rules (auth_rules) on the config ledger that define fees as being necessary to authorize writes to the domain ledger can no longer be handled by the plugin.